 The Finance is only available on Advanced plans and higher.
+Additionally, we have extended these reports to those on the Pro o& Big Business legacy plans.

 After transactions or changes to subscriptions have been made, it can take a few moments for the finance report to update.
 In most cases, changes will be instantaneous.
 Otherwise, please wait up to 5 minutes for the data to reflect recent changes.